- The City Council meeting tonight at 6:30p will undoubtedly discuss the Mullor Study. The study may be accessed here.

 Having come off the King County experience, the 17-member PAB and seven-member PC worked to have strict concurrency and Level of Service standards.
 These were among the strictest in the State.

-The lead traffic consultant then, Victor Salemann of a Bellevue engineering firm, and later Randy Young of a different company, provided excellent work and advice.
+The lead traffic consultant then, Victor Salemann of a Bellevue engineering firm, and later of a different company, and another traffic engineer, Randy Young, provided excellent work and advice.
 Salemann lives in Sammamish.

 Salemann continues as the City’s outside traffic consultant.
 He’s a straight-shooter and tells the City Council what it needs to know.